-O&R, and the nation’s other utilities who operate facilities and equipment underground, mark Thursday, 8/11, to remind all professional excavators and Do It Yourselfers (DIY) to place an underground utility location request for their digging projects with UDig NY by visiting UDigNY.org or by calling 811.
+Rockland Electric Company, and the nation’s other utilities who operate facilities and equipment underground, mark Thursday, 8/11 as National 811 Day to remind all professional excavators and Do It Yourselfers (DIY) to call 811 to place an underground utility location request for their digging projects in New Jersey.

-Location requests should be placed at least two business days, but not more than 10 days, before beginning an excavation project.
+Location requests should be made at least three full business days (excluding weekends and holidays), but not more than 10 days, before beginning an excavation project.

 Here’s how the underground location request system works:

-After a location request is placed, UDig NY processes and transmits the information to the local underground utility operators who are responsible for marking out the approximate location of any underground public utilities in the dig area.
-Learn more about call 811 here.
+After a location request is placed, the New Jersey One Call organization processes and transmits the information to the local underground utility operators who are responsible for marking out the approximate location of any underground public utilities in the dig area.

-“Whether you are a homeowner doing a backyard digging project for the first time, or a professional excavator with years of experience, placing a location request with UDig NY at least two days before beginning your digging project is essential,” said O&R Field Operations Planner Dan Fitzpatrick.
+“Whether you are a homeowner doing a backyard digging project for the first time, or a professional excavator with years of experience, placing a location request by calling 811 at least three days before beginning your digging project in New Jersey is essential,” said Rockland Electric Company Field Operations Planner Dan Fitzpatrick.